 Borobudur Temple History & Zone

-Kalasan temple that located near the Hindu temple Prambanan might be the oldest Buddhist temple.
-However, compared to Borobudur now is aged more than 1,100 years.
+Kalasan temple located near the Hindu temple Prambanan might be the oldest Buddhist temple.
+However, compared to Borobudur now aged more than 1,100 years.
 There is no other massive Buddhist temple in Java that could compete with Borobudur.
-Borobudur was built during Syailendra era between 780 to 840 AD.
+Borobudur was built during the Syailendra era between 780 to 840 AD.
 In fact, Borobudur existed before the famous largest complex temple, Angkor Wat.

 However, after its glorious moment in the Syailendra era, the temple nearly vanishes.
-The stupa in the highest zone is ruin.
+The stupa in the highest zone is ruined.
 The stone and structure are covered in soil, bush, and trees.
 At first, there seems no trace of its glorious day.
 In this case, the temple has witnessed earthquakes and damage by serial unfortunate natural disasters.

 The first temple restoration happens after the Dutch occupation of Java island.
 First, after the Dutch governor acknowledge there is an ancient monument.
 It takes more than 20 years of work to land clear the entire area.
 To point out, there is 72 years pause between the first restoration in 1907 and the discovery.